SkafteNicki/dtu_mlops/s7_scalable_applications/M23_distributed_training.md

 The steps are the following:

 * Whenever we try to do *forward* call e.g. `out=model(batch)` we take the batch and divide it equally between all devices.
 If we have a batch size of `N` and `M` devices each device will be sent `N/M` datapoints.

-* Afterwards each device receives a copy of the `model` e.g. a copy of the weights that currently parametrizes our neural network
+* Afterwards each device receives a copy of the `model` e.g. a copy of the weights that currently parametrizes our neural network.

 * In this step we perform the actual *forward* pass in parallel.
-This is the actual steps that can help us scale our training
+This is the actual steps that can help us scale our training.

 * Finally we need to send back the output of each replicated model to the primary device.

 Similar to the analysis we did of parallel data loading, we cannot always expect that this will actual take less time than doing the forward call on a single GPU.
 If we are parallelizing over `M` devices, we essentially need to do `3xM` communication calls to send batch, model and output between the devices.
 If the parallel forward call does not outweigh this, then it will take longer.

 In addition, we also have the *backward* path to focus on